Having a versatile jacket you can bring from street to trail is a must for anyone who’s always out and about.

 You get additional features on the Torrentshell for the approximately $30 price difference.
 There’s a patch of fleece at the back of the neck of the Torrentshell for extra warmth, and its shell fabric is a bit thicker.

 Both the Patagonia Torrentshell and the Marmot PreCip are excellent choices for your everyday rain jacket.
-While not meant for high performance activities, both jackets perform considerably well in rainy and windy conditions.
-It all comes down to the nitty gritty.
+While not meant for high-performance activities, both jackets perform considerably well in rainy and windy conditions.
+It all comes down to the nitty-gritty.

 The Patagonia Torrentshell is an overall great jacket for everyday use or moderate activities.
 The build quality is slightly better, with a few more luxuries like waterproof zippers and waterproof pockets.
 The hood also fits quite nicely and the visor offers extra protection.

 On the other hand, the Marmot PreCip performs equally well.
-Slightly thinner than the Torrentshell, it does have detachable and adjustable hood and slightly more breathable.
-The PreCip won't offer the best protection for heavy rainfall, but it does keep you dry when that happens.
+Slightly thinner than the Torrentshell, it does have a detachable and adjustable hood and slightly more breathable.
+The PreCip won’t offer the best protection for heavy rainfall, but it does keep you dry when that happens.

 Overall, there is very little difference between the Patagonia Torrentshell and the Marmot PreCip.
-Unless you're a Patagonia loyalist or the differences in those little details matter a lot to you, the Marmot PreCip is a better buy - lower price for practically the same quality and performance.
+Unless you’re a Patagonia loyalist or the differences in those little details matter a lot to you, the Marmot PreCip is a better buy – a lower price for practically the same quality and performance.